wultra/powerauth-crypto/docs/Activation-via-Recovery-Code.md

 For all cases, we recommend you to implement the following countermeasures:

-- Confirm the recovery activation with an [additional activation OTP](Additional-Activation-OTP.md).
+- Confirm the recovery activation with an OTP as described in chapter [Advanced Activation Flows](Advanced-Activation-Flows).
 - Your application should receive a push notification once the activation is recovered on another device.
 - You should also notify the user via other digital channel, like SMS or e-mail.
 - You should adequately inform the user about how sensitive Recovery Code and PUK are.